DanieLeeuwner/JSZPL/README.md

 v2 rewrites the entire library in TypeScript.
 Most usage patterns remain the same, but the following changes are required.

-### Build step required

-v2 ships compiled output in `dist/`.
-Run `npm run build` after cloning the repo, or install from npm which includes the pre-built `dist/` directory.

 ### Import style

 **v1 (CommonJS):**